kaidyth/nrf52_bootloader/README.md

 ### Unsupported Boards

 While this bootloader has a variety of officially supported boards, your specific board, module, or chip may not yet have a formal definition.
-Published with the pre-built binaries is a generic board in DEBUG mode only that has no LEDS or buttons that you can flash to your solution and the bootloader will just "work".

-Alternatively, you can build the variant yourself by running:
+The generic variant can be built by running the following command.

 ```bash
 make BOARD=generic clean_build